AmokSolderer/APC/DOC/LEDexpBoard.md

 The color of the specified LED changes to the LEDsetColor.
 If the LED is already lit, it'll change the color immediately.
 If mode 1 is selected then this command is the only way to change the color of an LED.

-As only one LED command can be sent per refresh cycle, this method is not suited to change the color of several LEDs at once.
+However, this method is not suited to change the color of several LEDs at once.
 Use LED color modes for this purpose.

 ### LEDsetColorMode(byte Mode)